 If we approve your application, you will be issued with:

 - any specific conditions relating to your application

 If you have not heard back from us at the end of 14 days, beginning the day after submitting your application, you can assume your licence is granted.

 However, your licence can be removed if you do not meet the licence conditions.

-The pavement licence is a temporary measure to support businesses while social distancing measures are in place.
+The pavement licence is a temporary measure to support businesses throughout these difficult times.

 If you have a licence to serve alcohol on the premises, you will be allowed to sell alcohol off the premises.
 You do not need to apply for a variation of your licence.
 This is a temporary amendment to the Licensing Act 2003.

 Clear access routes

 There must be clear access routes for pedestrians.

 - make sure at least 1.8 metres width of the pavement is clear for pedestrian flow